-AEW News: Chris Jericho Says NWO Wrestlers “Weren’t That Great,” Praises Cody Rhodes
+AEW News: Chris Jericho Says nWo Wrestlers ‘Weren’t That Great,’ Praises Cody Rhodes

 — All Elite Wrestling on TNT (@AEWonTNT) November 7, 2019

 Guevara is a rising star who’s made an immediate impression after opening the first ever AEW Dynamite with a competitive match against Cody Rhodes.
-Hager has been a solid in-ring worker for years, having competed for a number of years.
+Hager has been a solid in-ring worker, having competed for a number of years.
 Santino and Ortiz, meanwhile, were hailed as one of the best tag teams on the planet prior to joining the company.

 This has been a big year for Jericho, too, as he became the inaugural AEW Champion and has since defended the title in a well-received match against Darby Allin.
 This Saturday, he’ll defend his prize against Rhodes at Full Gear, which will mark the payoff to a feud that has been building for months.